dnsimple/dnsimple-support/content/articles/secondary-dns-provider-easy-dns.markdown

 ![DNS management page](/files/setup-secondary-dns.png)

-From DNSimple, select **EasyDNS** as the provider and click *Enable* at the bottom of the form.
+From DNSimple, select **EasyDNS** as the provider.
+Click *Enable* at the bottom of the form.
 The name servers and IP addresses that EasyDNS is expecting are already filled in for you.

 A confirmation message will tell you that Secondary DNS has been enabled from the DNSimple side.